Juaan-Dvid/Blockchain-DiceBet/README.md

-This is the last one
+This is the 101 one